 - 1 tbsp vanilla extract

-In a separate bowl, whisk together the eggs, melted butter (or coconut oil), vanilla and amaretto.
+- In a separate bowl, whisk together the eggs, melted butter (or coconut oil), vanilla and amaretto (or extra orange juice if you aren't using liqueur).
 Squeeze in the juice of the orange (doesn't matter if some pulp goes in).